Psalm 81 – Gathering God’s People to Listen and Obey

 i.
 “The affectionate tone of these verses is also worth noting in the context of judgment: it is something of an Old Testament counterpart to the lament for Jerusalem (Matthew 23:37).”
 (Kidner)

 b.
 I would soon subdue their enemies: This was an unclaimed blessing God wanted to give to a believing, obeying people.
-If God’s people would only listen and obey, God would subdue their enemies and He would fight for them against their adversaries.
+If God’s people would only listen and obey, God would subdue their enemies and fight for them against their adversaries.

 i.
 “Our enemies find the sharpest weapons against us in the armoury of our transgressions.
 They could never overthrow us if we did not first overthrow ourselves.
 Sin strips a man of his armour, and leaves him naked to his enemies.”
 (Spurgeon)